libxengine/libxengine/README.en.md

 #### Linux
 We provide an environment to run the installation script, the installation script is based on Ubuntu24.04.
 Our software supports Ubuntu and Rocklinux.
 If you are not using these systems, then you need to check our dependent libraries and install them, you can view the installation method through the -h parameter of the installation script.
 Note: UBUNTU (DEBIAN) and RockyLinux (REDHAT) cores are separate, It is currently not compatible.
-linux provides ARM64 and X64 system environment, the git repository is x86_64. arm64 need to go to the release page to download the
+linux provides ARM64 and X64 system environment, the git repository is x86_64. arm64 need to go to the release page to download the,and run the install script.
 ###### how to use
 open terminal
 cd libxengine